The Future Looks Bright

 The early deadlines for Tuition Payment are July 1st for the Fall Session, and December 1st for the January Session.
 If you pay your tuition by those dates, you will receive a $100 discount.

-All Tuition must be paid in full before the first night of class.
+All Tuition must be paid in full 10 days prior to the first night of class.

-If you do not pay your tuition prior to arriving the first night of class, you will be subject to an additional $50 administrative fee.
+If you do not pay your tuition prior to arriving the first night of class, you will not receive your books and will be dismissed from the program if not paid by the fourth class.

 How do you pay tuition?